 These costs keep rising each year.

-According to the 2023 Cost of Insider Risks Global Report by Ponemon Institute, the total average cost of insider threat incidents increased by nearly 95% between 2018 and 2023.
+According to the 2025 Cost of Insider Risks Global Report by Ponemon Institute, the total average cost of insider threat incidents increased by over 109% between 2018 and 2024.

-Companies from North America suffer the most from insider attacks and their consequences; the average cost in this region increased from $11.1 million to $19.09 million in five years.
+Companies in North America suffer the most from insider attacks and their consequences; the average cost in this region increased from $11.1 million to $22.2 million within just six years.

-The average total spending on a single insider threat incident also went up 80% between 2016 and 2023.
-Mitigating insider threats involves spending on monitoring and surveillance, investigation, escalation, incident response, containment, ex-post analysis, and remediation.
+The average total spending on a single insider threat incident caused by negligence also went up by 39.5% between 2022 and 2024.

-To prevent the devastating consequences of these trends, you need to detect threats posed by employees in a timely manner — but that’s not as easy as it seems.
+To prevent the devastating consequences of these trends, organizations need to detect threats posed by employees in a timely manner — but that’s not as easy as it seems.

 Detecting and preventing insider attacks takes time

-The longer an insider incident goes undetected, the harsher the consequences.
+The longer an insider incident goes undetected, the more severe the consequences.
 Some breaches may go undetected for months or even years.

-Detecting the activity of malicious insiders is challenging, as they know exactly where sensitive data is stored and which cybersecurity solutions are implemented.
-Spotting unintentional insiders is also tricky, as it involves tracking the actions of all users in your organization.
+Detecting the actions of malicious insiders is challenging, as they know exactly where sensitive data is stored and which cybersecurity measures are in place.
+Spotting negligent insiders is also tricky, as it involves tracking the actions of all users in your organization.

-The 2023 Cost of Insider Risks Global Report by Ponemon Institute also shows that the longer it takes the organization to respond to a security incident, the higher its cost.
-The average yearly cost of insider threat incidents taking over 91 days to detect is $18.33 million.
+The 2025 Cost of Insider Risks Global Report by Ponemon Institute also shows that the longer it takes an organization to respond to a security incident, the higher the associated costs.
+The average yearly cost of insider threat incidents that took over 91 days to detect was $18.7 million in 2024.

 What is the best strategy for protecting against insider threats?

-With so many cybersecurity tools on the market, it’s hard to narrow it down to a particular line of defense and choose the insider threat management software that delivers the best result with the minimum effort.
+With so many cybersecurity tools on the market, it’s hard to narrow them down to one particular line of defense and choose the insider threat management software that delivers the best result with the minimum amount of effort.

-User training and awareness, data loss prevention (DLP), security and event management (SIEM), privileged access management (PAM), and user behavior analytics (UBA) are the top five tools and activities for managing insider risks according to the 2023 Cost of Insider Risks Global Report by Ponemon Institute.
+Data loss prevention [PDF], user training and awareness, privileged access management (PAM), employee monitoring and surveillance, and security and event management (SIEM) are the top five tools and methods organizations employ to manage insider risks, according to the 2025 Cost of Insider Risks Global Report by Ponemon Institute.

-- Privileged access management (PAM) features allow you to secure and granularly control access for all users in your organization.
-The PAM functionality in Syteca is enhanced with access request and approval procedures, two-factor authentication (2FA), password management, and other capabilities.
+- Privileged access management (PAM) capabilities allow you to secure and granularly control access for all users in your organization.
+To help you prevent insider threats, Syteca PAM offers two-factor authentication (2FA), privileged account discovery, workforce password management, access approval workflows, and time-based access restrictions.

-- User activity monitoring (UAM) capabilities let you monitor and record user activity across all of your organization’s endpoints, enabling you to increase visibility, detect insider threats, and gather cybersecurity evidence.
-Syteca supports monitoring on various platforms including Windows, Linux, and macOS.
+- User activity monitoring (UAM) capabilities let you monitor and record user activity across all of your organization’s endpoints, empowering you to increase visibility, detect insider threats, and gather cybersecurity evidence.
+Syteca UAM supports monitoring on the widest list of platforms on the market, including Windows, Linux/Unix, macOS, X Window, Wayland, and others.

-- Incident detection and response functionalities provide real-time alerts that allow your security officers to quickly detect and respond to insider threats.
+- The incident detection and response module provides real-time alerts that allow your security officers to quickly detect and respond to insider threats.
 You can also configure the system to respond to threats automatically.
-On top of its rule-based alert functionality, Syteca has an AI-based UEBA module that helps you detect insider threats by comparing a user’s activity to their baseline behavior.

-Syteca also offers robust reporting, investigation, and data anonymization capabilities that can help you comply with the requirements of popular cybersecurity laws, standards, and regulations in your area and industry.
-For better usability, you can integrate Syteca with your organization’s existing SIEM system.
+Syteca also offers robust reporting, investigation, and data anonymization capabilities to help you comply with the requirements of the major cybersecurity laws, standards, and regulations in your area and industry.
+Syteca offers multiple deployment options and integrates seamlessly with your existing infrastructure.

 Want to try Syteca?
 Request access